Field Trips

 Henry Cowell Redwoods State Park

-Book an in-person or virtual field trip at Henry Cowell Redwoods State Park.
-With the diverse ecosystems within the park boundaries, including old-growth redwood forest, riparian habitat, sandhills chaparral and grasslands, there are many opportunities for student engagement.
+With the diverse ecosystems within the boundaries of Henry Cowell Redwoods State Park, including old-growth redwood forest, riparian habitat, sandhills chaparral and grasslands, there are many opportunities for student engagement.

 Natural Bridges State Beach